Constipation

 Prevention / remedies / cures / treatment for constipation

 - Diet.
-Eat plenty of vegetables and sour fruit (like lemons).
+Eat animal-based foods like meat, poultry, fish and eggs.
+Salads are the best kind of vegetable to eat to avoid constipation.
+Sour fruit (like lemons), other fruits, and a variety of vegetables especially soft, watery summer vegetables are also good.
 Avoid processed foods, especially those made with refined carbohydrates (eg white flour) and high in sugar.
-The diet I explain in my ebook Grow Youthful will regulate your digestive system to produce stools that are neither too soft nor too hard.
-The vegetable part of this diet is the most important component, especially soft, watery summer vegetables.
+Avoid vegetable oils (oils manufactured from seeds, grains and legumes).
+The diet I explain in my eBook Grow Youthful will regulate your digestive system to produce stools that are neither too soft nor too hard.

 - Water.
 Drink 1-2 litres (quarts) of water per day or more.